 “Buah.
 I would not call that a leak!”

 “It seems the hatch did not fully close.”
 Kolenté's view was showing Isère inspecting the hatch, which was halfway open.
 “I'm going to manually close it.
 Kol, could you do the same on the other side?”

-The view turned to the other hatch which was also opened, although not much.
+The view turned to the other hatch, which was also open, although not much.
 Kolenté opened a small compartment and turned a crank.
-The hatch started to go down.
-After several minutes her breath could be heard with more intensity.
-Finally, the hatch reached the end and she walked back to where Isère was.
+Isère did the same on her end.
+Both hatches started to go down.
+After several minutes Isère’s breath could be heard with more intensity.
+Finally, her hatch reached the end.
+The module was sealed.

 “When you are done, join Taurion and Harz.”
 Isère disappeared when Iset switched off the view.
 “Try to find why the power is out.
 I'm joining you too.
 Has anyone found any survivors?”
 She did not want to ask for corpses, although at this stage she only expected dead bodies.

 “Not yet.
 We are halfway.
 However, everything looks good, there are no signs of damage.”
 This sounds like Elgon, thought Iset.